ionic-team/ionic-docs/docs/vue/navigation.md

 Shared URLs are great when you want to transition from page A to page B while preserving the relationship between the two pages in the URL.
 In our previous example, a button on the `/dashboard` page could transition to the `/dashboard/stats` page.
 The relationship between the two pages is preserved because of a) the page transition and b) the url.

-Nested routes are mostly useful when you need to render content in outlet A while also rendering sub-content inside of a nested outlet B. The most common use case you will run into is tabs.
+Nested routes should be used when you want to render content in outlet A while also rendering sub-content inside of a nested outlet B. The most common use case you will run into is tabs.
 When you load up a tabs Ionic starter application, you will see `ion-tab-bar` and `ion-tabs` components rendered in the first `ion-router-outlet`.
 The `ion-tabs` component renders another `ion-router-outlet` which is responsible for rendering the contents of each tab.

 There are very few use cases in which nested routes make sense in mobile applications.
 When in doubt, use the shared URL route configuration.
 We strongly caution against using nested routing in contexts other than tabs as it can quickly make navigating your app confusing.